coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 **Skill Points at Each Additional Level:** 2 + Int modifier.

-**Spells:** The blackguard's caster level is equal to his or her class level.
-The blackguard's number of spells per day does not increase after 10th level.
+**Spells:** The blackguard’s caster level is equal to his or her class level.
+The blackguard’s number of spells per day does not increase after 10th level.

 **Smite Good:** The epic blackguard gains one additional daily use of